 RudiMats are a type of drum and cymbal silencer for quiet practice.
 They are manufactured by a British company called Coplan, which supplies all manner of rubber products to a wide range of industries worldwide.

-Coplan's Simon Turner - a drummer himself - says the idea was to make a better product than previously available.
+Coplan's Simon Turner - a drummer himself - says the idea was to make a better drum kit product than previously available.
 The result is a double-sided laminated pad of medium density 5mm rubber and 3mm polymer blend neoprene.

 The pads are rather soft and beautifully finished with a quality feel.
 The rubber deadens sound while the neoprene gives a pleasant stick response and extra durability.
 Most practice pads are made from rubber, but according to Simon, natural rubber on its own can dry out, harden and peel.
 Laminating the pad with the more elastic neoprene makes it harder wearing.

 Although the neoprene is the intended playing side, we found you could play on the rubber side just as successfully.
 However, Simon admits the original idea behind the laminate was because Coplan can offer the option of customising pads by laser etching logos or phone numbers, etc, into the neoprene - something that might appeal to shops and bulk suppliers.